Agenzia Informazioni e Sicurezza Esterna: Tasks

-The Agency as provided by Article 6 of law 124/2007, has the task of researching and developing all the necessary information to defend the independence, integrity and security of Italy from threats from abroad, including the implementation of international agreements.
+The agency as provided by Article 6 of Law 124/2007, has the task of researching and developing all the necessary information to defend the independence, integrity and security of Italy from threats from abroad, including the implementation of international agreements.
 AISE also performs activities in the field of counter-proliferation of nuclear materials or materials found to be strategic, and information activities for security outside Italian national territory, to protect Italian political, military, economic, scientific and industrial interests, as well as detecting outside the national territory espionage activities directed against Italy and activities aimed at damaging national interests.

 Territorial jurisdiction

 AISE can perform operations only outside Italian national territory, as well as Italian embassies abroad.
-In fact, law expressly forbids AISE to operate in Italy, except if this is strictly necessary for the conduct of its operations.
-In this case, the rule requires that the operations in the country are only to be done in collaboration with the AISI and the Director-General of the DIS shall ensure the necessary forms of coordination and linkage information in order to avoid overlapping of functions or territory.
+In fact, the law expressly forbids AISE to operate in Italy, except if this is strictly necessary for the conduct of its operations.
+In this case, the rule requires that the operations in the country are only to be done in collaboration with the AISI and the director-general of the DIS shall ensure the necessary forms of coordination and linkage information in order to avoid overlapping of functions or territory.

 Organization

-124/2007 provides that AISE responds to the President of the Council of Ministers, as the authority entrusted with senior management and overall responsibility for information policy for Italian security.
+Law 124/2007 provides that AISE responds to the president of the Council of Ministers, as the authority entrusted with senior management and overall responsibility for information policy for Italian security.
 Nevertheless, the AISE shall promptly and continuously work with the Ministry of Defence, the Ministry of Foreign Affairs and the Ministry of the Interior.

-AISE is run by a Director appointed by the President of the Council of Ministers.
+AISE is run by a director appointed by the president of the Council of Ministers.
 The appointment has a maximum duration of four years and is renewable only once.
-The Director of AISE consistently refers to the President on the activities of the Council of Ministers or to a delegated authority, if this is established, through the Director-General of the DIS.
-It reports directly to the President of the Council of Ministers in cases of urgency, or where other special circumstances so require, informing the Director-General of the DIS without delay.
+The director of AISE consistently refers to the president on the activities of the Council of Ministers or to a delegated authority, if this is established, through the director-general of the DIS.
+It reports directly to the president of the Council of Ministers in cases of urgency, or where other special circumstances so require, informing the director-general of the DIS without delay.

-The Director of AISE is flanked by one or more deputy directors, appointed and dismissed by the President of the Council of Ministers after consultation with the Director.
-The other positions within the Agency are appointed by the Director of AISE.
+The director of AISE is flanked by one or more deputy directors, appointed and dismissed by the president of the Council of Ministers after consultation with the director.
+The other positions within the agency are appointed by the director of AISE.